PathologyDataScience/SurvivalNet/README.md

 # SurvivalNet
-Survival net is an automated pipeline for survival analysis using deep learning, implemented .
+Survival net is an automated pipeline for survival analysis using deep learning, implemented in python using Theano to be compatible with current GPUs.
 It features the following functionalities:

 * Training deep fully connected networks with Cox partial likelihood for survival analysis.
 * Layer-wise unsupervised pre-training of the network